ihor/ReactNativeCodeReuseExample/README.md

 =======================
 This example shows how to reuse code between different platforms when using React & React Native.
 It is based on the fact that React Native will detect when a file has a .ios. or .android. extension and load the relevant platform file when required from other components (see [Platform-specific extensions](https://facebook.github.io/react-native/docs/platform-specific-code.html#platform-specific-extensions)).

+Each platform uses the corresponding ```index.js``` file as an entry point.
+All other code resides in the [app](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app) directory.

+Each component is presented as a subpackage containing implementation for each platform.
+For simple components which don't do any logic we define only two views for web and mobile and load the relevant view in the subpackage index.
+Like in the [App](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/App) component.

+ For components which have different appearance for iOS and Android we define two views with ```ios.js``` and ```android.js``` each containing a platform specific code.
+Like in the [Title](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/Title) component.

+ And for components which which do some logic we also add a component container to define that logic.
+In such case component container renders the view and in the subpackage index we load the platform relevant container.
+For max code reuse we can put all shared logic into abstract container and implement platform specific logic in subclasses.
+Like in the [HelpButton](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/HelpButton) component.

 Installation
 ============
 1. Install [npm](https://www.npmjs.com/)